Sakura2022/Minecraft-Bedrock-Server-Tutorial/README.md

 The region you choose during registration is the region of the server.
 Free accounts cannot simultaneously open servers in multiple regions.
 If registration is successful, having this account is quite valuable.
 You can simultaneously use two 1-core 1GB RAM AMD servers (bandwidth: 480Mbps) and one 4-core 24GB RAM ARM server (bandwidth: 2Gbps) or two 2-core 12GB ARM servers (bandwidth: 1Gbps).
 I chose the Osaka region in Japan, and perhaps because it's so popular, there was no inventory for ARM servers.
 However, two AMD servers are already very comfortable.
 For such servers, Linux becomes the primary choice, as Windows Server not only consumes performance but is also a paid service.

-# Installing the Bedrock Edition Server
+## Installing the Bedrock Edition Server

 OS: Ubuntu Server 22.04.2 LTS

 1. Open the server through the server provider and install the Ubuntu system.
 Save the private key. (release port 22)
 2. Install Tabby on the computer, which is an open source terminal.
 It can be downloaded on GitHub.
 3. Connect to the server through SSH.
 Check the user name according to the server background, usually ubuntu.
 4. Wait for the connection to be successful and the preparations are complete.
 (The picture below is the LAN connection to my virtual machine, for demonstration purposes)
+5. Get administrator privileges.
+  1. #0969DA sudo passwd root
+  2. su root